 - 1. The applicant submits an original transcript of his/her courses from the previous institution(s) at the time of registration or within the student's first semester of enrollment. - 2.
-The University Registrar and/or the Vice-President of Academics will render an evaluation of submitted transcripts. - 3.
-This evaluation is filed in the student's Academic file.
-A copy of this document is submitted to the Office of Financial Aid for computation.

-Grades and grade point averages are not transferred; courses transferred will appear on the Student Progress Report as "TC" credits.
+The Campus Registrar will render an interim evaluation of the transcript.
+Copy will be uploaded to CampusNexus system. - 3.
+The University Registrar or the Vice-President of Academics will give the final approval to the transfer credits. - 4.
+This final evaluation will be uploaded in the system and a notification will be send to the Office of Financial Aid for computation. - Grade point averages are not transferred; but courses transferred will appear on the student's transcripts with their respective/earned grades.